Capitalization Rules in English

 - Uppercase or Lowercase Text

-- Remove HTML Tags from a String
+- Remove Numbers from Text

 - Convert URLs to HTML Links